 We believe that our results can motivate the construction of economic models in which agents make such predictions.
 The finding that individuals tend to use systematic non-standard procedures may lead to theoretical models in which Bayesian agents are replaced by more realistic types of agents.
 Section 5 presents a simple model of equilibrium in which individuals apply a variety of procedures - of the types analysed in this paper - to predict the actions of others.

-2. The main set of experiments In this section, we report on the main set of (incentivized) experiments.
+2. The main set of experiments

+In this section, we report on the main set of (incentivized) experiments.

-2.1 Predicting the route between websites based on an explicit distribution (W1 and W2) Returning to W1, an alternative is a permutation of the three websites.
+2.1.
+Predicting the route between websites based on an explicit distribution (W1 and W2)

+Returning to W1, an alternative is a permutation of the three websites.
 A holistic procedure treats each alternative as a whole, while an atomistic procedure starts by predicting a particular website (usually the first one) and then uses some rule to complete the predicted route.

 The difference between holistic and atomistic approaches is highlighted in this experiment.
-The most popular holistic procedure is $H^{max}$ whose prediction is the most frequently observed route (CAB).
-The most popular atomistic procedure is $T^{max}$ which predicts a route starting from the site that appears most frequently as the first one (B) and continuing on to either C (since conditional on B being the first site, C is the most likely second site) or A (since A is the most frequently chosen second site).
-A small number of subjects followed the holistic procedure $H^{min}$ whose prediction is the least frequent alternative among those chosen at least once in the past (BAC).
-They probably believe that people tend to diversify their choices or alternatively they fell victim to the "gambler's fallacy" (Kahneman and Tversky (1971)).
-Atomistic procedures that activate a minimal (rather than maximal) criterion for choosing the first site in the sequence were not observed. &lt;sup>6BCA: "The person goes to the B website first on 13 days.
-When they go to a B website they are more likely (only slightly though) to go to C website afterwards." &lt;sup>7BAC: "She went on B first on 13 days/21 so B first is the most likely option for her.
+The most popular holistic procedure is H^{max} whose prediction is the most frequently observed route (CAB).
+The most popular atomistic procedure is T^{max} which predicts a route starting from the site that appears most frequently as the first one (B) and continuing on to either C (since conditional on B being the first site, C is the most likely second site6) or A (since A is the most frequently chosen second site7).

+A small number of subjects followed the holistic procedure H^{min} whose prediction is the least frequent alternative among those chosen at least once in the past (BAC8).
+They probably believe that people tend to diversify their choices or alternatively they fell victim to the "gambler's fallacy" (Tversky and Kahneman (1971)).
+Atomistic procedures that activate a minimal (rather than maximal) criterion for choosing the first site in the sequence were not observed.

+In order to check the robustness of the findings, we ran a similar experiment (W2) in which there is a larger gap between the most frequently made choice and the other two.

+Table 1 presents the results for W1 and W2.
+In the last row of the table, the number of subjects who gave a valid answer appears in [...] while the number and proportion of omitted subjects appear in $\langle ... \rangle$.
+In the "Results" columns the percentage indicates the proportion of the non-excluded subjects who chose the alternative corresponding to that row.
+The first element in [...] is the number

+5 For a survey of decision-making heuristics, see Gigerenzer and Gaissmaier (2011).

+6 BCA: "The person goes to the B website first on 13 days.
+When they go to a B website they are more likely (only slightly though) to go to C website afterwards.".

+7 BAC: "She went on B first on 13 days/21 so B first is the most likely option for her.
 And then A Second is most likely as she went on A Second 14/21 days.
-BAC is the only option where she went with the first two most likely options so I picked that" &lt;sup>8 BAC: "Out of the ones they have chosen before, this has been chosen only 6 times so would go there next time."
-In order to check the robustness of the findings, we ran a similar experiment (W2) in which there is a larger gap between the most frequently made choice and the other two.
-W1 W2 Data Results Data Results ABC 0 0% [0:](0) 0 2%[2:](0) ACB 0 $1\%$ [1:1 $T^{min}$ ](3) 0 0%[0:](1) BAC 6 $26\%$ [22: 13 $T^{max}$ , 4 $H^{min}$ ](5) 5 24% [24: 11 $T^{max}$ , 9 $H^{min}$ ](1) BCA 7 $21\%$ [18: 12 $T^{max}$ ](6) 6 $18\% \ [18: 13T^{max}](1)$ CAB 8 $48\%$ [41: 41 $H^{max}$ ](4) 8 $54\%$ [55: 51 $H^{max}$ ](6) CBA 0 5% [4:](2) 0 3% [3:] (3) n= [86](20=19%) [102](12=12%) Table 1: W1 and W2 - data and results.
+BAC is the only option where she went with the first two most likely options so I picked that".

+8 BAC: "Out of the ones they have chosen before, this has been chosen only 6 times so would go there next time.".

+W3 - Results.

+Data W3-Results

+GO 0 0% [0]

+GP 6 47% [48: $28T^{max}$, $17H^{min}$](3)

+GR 7 12% [12:6H](2)

+OP 8 39% [40:40 H^{max}](0)

+OR 0 2% [2](4)

+PR 0 0% [0]

+n = [102](9=8%)

+Table 2